dmichaels/public/work/summaries/dig_welcomes.md

 * Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_), the algorithm for which (for historical reasons) is arcane and non-trivial; this dependency a complicating factor.

-___
+---

 **Solution Detail**

-- A POC (proof-of-concept) project, to demonstrate how a more realtime, less daily-replication driven, system could improve the user (member) experience, was to employ Kafka as a realtime data pipline.
+- The POC (proof-of-concept) project, to demonstrate how a more realtime, less daily-replication driven, system could improve the user (member) experience, was to employ Kafka as a realtime data pipline.

 - Kafka is a realtime, high-throughput (append-only, non-destrutive) streaming data bus (queue, pipeline).